 Landscape Scenarios, Ecosystem Services, and Benefits to Society

-A new report, due in fall 2018, will employ new stakeholder-driven scenarios to map land-use futures for all of New England.
+A new report, due in summer 2019, will employ new stakeholder-driven scenarios to map land-use futures for all of New England.

 The W&W Stewardship Science initiative, led by Ed Faison at Highstead, provides a clear methodology that allows groups and individuals throughout New England to monitor long-term plots on their conserved land.
 This “citizen science” initiative is contributing to a growing database on New England forest dynamics.
 The project encourages landowners, organizations, and agencies to better understand and use ecological research results in forest management and policy decisions.